GuiGui2/fabric-workshop/config/README.md

 # fabric-workshop configuration files

-Find here all config files files used to create the lab infrastructure.
+Find here all config files files used to create the lab infrastructure using Hyperledger Fabric v1.1